zak23/flexpress-wp/README.md

 **Configuration:**

-1. Go to `FlexPress Settings → General`
+1. Go to `FlexPress Settings → Tools`
 2. Enter your OnlyFans referral code in the "OnlyFans Referral Code" field (e.g., `17503922`)
 3. Save settings
 4. All OnlyFans links will automatically include `?ref={your-code}`